LastPass vs Dashlane:

-After all, you’re sharing your most sensitive details with its virtual vault.
+After all, you’re sharing your most sensitive details, like credit cards, with its virtual vault.

-However, you would be happy to know that both – LastPass and Dashlane are ‘zero-knowledge’ tool.
+However, you would be happy to know that both — LastPass and Dashlane are ‘zero-knowledge’ app.
 They don’t store any of your information on their servers, so you don’t need to worry about any data breaches.